training-datalab/old-training-datalab.com/_pages/vip-project-machine-learning.md

 ## Coding and Machine Learning

-<p align="justify">From social media data of the Chilean referendum for a new Constitution in October 2020 (*N* = 2,529,134), we draw a subsample considering some messages per day.
+<p align="justify">We draw a subsample considering some messages per day from social media data of the Chilean referendum for a new Constitution in October 2020 (*N* = 2,529,134).
 We will carry out two data coding procedures in this subsample to identify the emotionality and reliability of the information.
-Once both are codified, we will train a model and predict the non-coded social media data using machine learning techniques and incorporating human validation in the workflow.</p>
+Once both are codified, we will train models and predict the non-coded social media data using machine learning techniques and incorporating human validation in the workflow.</p>

 <p align="justify">It is relevant to note that both the complete data set and subsample have been properly anonymised with a cryptographic algorithm based on a hash function to meet the current ethical considerations on social media research.</p>